rainbowfan/NewYork-taxi-data/README.md

 3. Use multiple regression and add the surchage as a regressor, estimating the resulting coefficients.

 ##About the analysis
 Two distinct ways parallel computation and random sampling with Bag of Little Bootstraps are implemented to solve the first two tasks mentioned above.
-Corresponding R code can be found in Approach1.R and Approach2.R respectively.
+Corresponding R code can be found in Approach1.R, Approach2.R and BLB.R respectively.
-Before extracting the data,"fare"
+Before extracting the data, "fare" and "data" files are checked to make sure they match line by line.
+Corresponding code can be found in Check.sh.
+All the detailed analysis can be found in Report.pdf.